Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Radiant Dawn Attack 17** ● **Divine, Fire, Focus**
 > **Ranged** 10, one creature
 > **Attack:**  Wisdom vs Fortitude
 > **Hit:**  3d8 + Wisdom modifier fire damage, and conjure an effigy of the target in an unoccupied square in range.
 Any attack that targets the effigy targets the target as well, even if the target would normally be out of range of the attack.
-The target only gets t
+The target only gets targeted once by any given attack, even if both the target and their effigy are in the area of effect.

 > #### Noblesse Oblige
 > *When all else fails, your allies turn to you to save them.*